DIY Easter Sensory Bottle & I Spy Game for Kids

 SENSORY PLAY AND HANDS ON EXPERIENCES ARE IMPORTANT COMPONENT OF EARLY CHILDHOOD EDUCATION.
 SENSORY BINS AND BOTTLES CAN BE USED IN MANY DIFFERENT WAYS.

-There are so many different options of materials to use in a sensory bottle.
-Glitter, water beads, hair gel, glow in the dark toys, food coloring.
-The materials for sensory bottles can be dry items, wet, or a combination of both.
+There are so many different types of materials to use in a sensory bottle.
+Hair gel, rice, paper, mini erasers, beads, and so on.
+Sensory bottles can be dry items, wet, or a combination of both.

 - Identifying colors and shapes